osnakcay/TodoListProject/README.md

 # TodoListProject
-Creating a simple todo list using basic JavaScript methods.
+The goal of this project is to use basic JavaScript methods.

 ----- index.html -----